EGAdams/chrome-meta-gpt/design_api_prompt.md

 Requirements: Based on the context, fill in the following missing information, note that all sections are returned in Swift code triple quote form seperatedly.
 Here the granularity of the task is a file, if there are any missing files, you can supplement them
 Attention: Use '##' to split sections, not '#', and '## <SECTION_NAME>' SHOULD WRITE BEFORE the code and triple quote.

-## Required Python third-party packages: Provided in requirements.txt format
+## Required Swift third-party packages: Provided in requirements.txt format

 ## Required Other language third-party packages: Provided in requirements.txt format